gzhoubioinf/Chemical_genomics_kp/README.md

    - Stop: Click ●■ icon in Containers tab
    - Remove: Click 🗑️ icon after stopping

+**NOTE:** Increase the Docker Container's memory on your docker desktop settings from the default 8GB to 16GB (Settings -> Resources)
 ### Advantages
 - No manual model file downloads
 - Pre-configured environment